-Thank you for taking the time to answer our questions Dr. Liu.
-First off, what is PrEP and why do we need it?
+What is PrEP and why do we need it?

 Pre-exposure prophylaxis, or PrEP, involves HIV-negative people using anti-HIV medicines in order to prevent HIV infection.
 Several studies have shown that daily oral Truvada, a drug commonly used to treat HIV infection, is safe and effective in preventing HIV in different populations at risk for acquiring HIV infection.
 Based on these studies, the FDA approved Truvada for use as PrEP in combination with other prevention strategies.

 This was an exciting development because we need more tools to fight HIV.
 Despite great advances in treatment and prevention there continues to be a significant number of new HIV infections.
 Because current prevention strategies may not work for everyone, it’s important for us to continue to innovate and find new strategies to fight the epidemic.

 PrEP sounds a lot like PEP.
 What’s the difference between the two?

 PEP, or post-exposure prophylaxis, is a 28-day course of anti-HIV medication started within 72 hours after an exposure to HIV that may help prevent infection.
 PrEP involves HIV-negative people starting anti-HIV medicines before a potential exposure and continuing it on a daily basis.
 PrEP may be a useful strategy to consider for people who require multiple courses of PEP.

 A lot of people are understandably concerned about side effects and other risks.
 Is PrEP safe?